-U.S. Government advocacy support is a key component of President Obama’s National Export Initiative.
-As a part of this Initiative, the Advocacy Center plays a unique role among the array of U.S. Government trade promotion services.
+U.S. Government (USG) advocacy support is a key component of President Obama’s National Export Initiative.
+As a part of this Initiative, the Advocacy Center plays a unique role among the array of USG trade promotion services.
 Since its creation in 1993, the Advocacy Center has helped hundreds of U.S. companies — small, medium and large enterprises — in various industry sectors win government contracts across the globe.
 Advocacy assistance is wide and varied but often involves companies that must communicate a message to foreign governments or government-owned corporations.

 On December 6, 2012, President Obama signed Executive Order 13630 establishing an Interagency Task Force on Commercial Advocacy.
 This Executive Order was published in the Federal Register on December 11, 2012 (77 Fed.
 Reg.
 73893).
-Under the Order, the Secretary of Commerce, through the Advocacy Center, is charged with leading and coordinating a Task Force marshaling the resources of a wide range of U.S. government agencies in support of U.S. firms’ export endeavors.
+Under the Order, the Secretary of Commerce, through the Advocacy Center, is charged with leading and coordinating a Task Force marshaling the resources of a wide range of USG agencies in support of U.S. firms’ export endeavors.
 The Executive Order defines “commercial advocacy” as Federal support for U.S. firms competing for foreign project or procurement opportunities, and defines “foreign project or procurement opportunities” as export opportunities, including defense export opportunities, for U.S. businesses that involve foreign government decision makers, including foreign government-owned corporations.
 Among other functions, the Task Force reviews and prioritizes advocacy cases for which the Advocacy Center has approved the provision of commercial advocacy and coordinates the activities of relevant agencies to enhance Federal support for such cases.
-You can download the full text of the Executive Order by clicking here.
+You can download the full text of the Executive Order here.

 The following is a brief synopsis of the commercial and defense advocacy process and what you need to know to put U.S. Government resources and authority behind your company in foreign project or procurement competitions.